Sorakri/Sorakri.github.io/README.md

 ## We have the information.
 Now what?

 The information we got was the names of 68 channels that had "cohhcarnage" in them.
 The one we are interested in is the first one, who's name is only "cohhcarnage."
 The important thing is the ID, as the API request for a channels videos' requires the channel ID, not the channel name.
-So now we will use our code again, changing the querry to search for videos of the channel with an ID of 26610234(the ID of cohhcarnage's channel).
+So now we will use our code again, changing the querry to search for videos using the ID of cohhcarnage's channel(different then Twitch API v3, which uses just the channel name).

 ```markdown
 var req = new XMLHttpRequest();